1.1 Who should read this practice note?

 Outcome (10.3) You notify the SRA promptly of any material changes to relevant information about you including serious financial difficulty, action taken against you by another regulator and serious failure to comply with or achieve the Principles, rules, outcomes and other requirements of the Handbook.

 You should consider contingency planning if, for whatever reason, a compliance officer cannot fulfil their role and you or your firm have to manage in their absence.
-If a practice ceases to have a compliance officer, it will need to do the following (either immediately or within seven days):
+The COLP and COFA will be instrumental in the planning of, and actions required to, close down the practice.
+If your practice ceases to have a compliance officer, you will need to do the following (either immediately or within seven days):

 - inform the SRA